Guacam-Ole/toot2toulouse/README.md

 #### Service Commands
 The service can not only crosspost to Twitter but also allows additional maintenance tasks:

 `upgrade [version?]` - Upgrades the database to the mentioned version.
 If version is missing to the most current version.
 Call this if you install a new version but have a database running at a previous version.
+Only required on Database changes (major Version changes)

 `version` - Display application version